yinshanyang/singapore-gtfs/README.md

 ### LRT Schedules

 The LRT schedules are manually put together, and due to the lack of updated information, or simply the complexity of the lines (looking at you Bukit Panjang LRT), some assumptions were made to simplify the data entry without causing too much impact on the resulting schedule.

+### Thomson-East Coast MRT Line

+Timings for the Thomson-East Coast Line is estimated with Downtown Line as the base.